Core CapabilitiesResearch Facilities

 Our Unique Strengths

-Brookhaven Lab’s research themes stem directly from our traditional strengths and core capabilities.
-Our combination of facilities, people, and equipment plays a unique and often world-leading role in addressing national needs that include advancing our fundamental understanding of the universe, developing the breakthrough technology of tomorrow, and educating the next generation of scientists.
+Brookhaven’s research themes stem directly from the Lab’s traditional strengths and core capabilities.
+The combination of world-leading research facilities, expert scientists and support staff, and cutting-edge equipment plays a unique role in addressing national needs, such as advancing our fundamental understanding of the universe, developing the breakthrough technology of tomorrow, and educating the next generation of scientists.
 These capabilities enable Brookhaven to deliver transformational science and technology aligned with the mission of the U.S. Department of Energy.

-Brookhaven conducts world-leading fundamental research focused on understanding and designing new and improved materials for applications in renewable energy, energy storage, and energy efficiency.
+Brookhaven conducts fundamental research on new and improved materials for applications in renewable energy, energy storage, quantum information science, and energy efficiency.
 These include high-temperature superconductors for carrying electric current with perfect efficiency and new materials for solar cells and electronics.
-Brookhaven research combines scientific, university, and industry expertise with our unique suite of complementary facilities for synthesizing new materials and studying their properties.
+The Lab’s research combines scientific, university, and industry expertise with Brookhaven’s unique suite of complementary facilities for synthesizing new materials and studying their properties.
 These programs link basic science with industrial applications, bridging the gap between discovery and deployment of game-changing technology.

 Since the Lab’s founding, Brookhaven has constructed and operated large-scale research facilities that individual institutions could not afford, and would not have the range of expertise required, to develop on their own.
 Called “user facilities,” these resources serve scientists—thousands every year—who study a wide range of fields.
 The renowned capabilities these facilities provide are often made possible by the Lab’s Instrumentation Division, which is a world leader in developing detectors, electronics, and metrology systems.
 Learn more about the Lab’s user facilities.